ANUcybernetics/perceptron-apparatus/README.md

 - design a 400x400 prototype (same radius, inc markings, arc + couple of sliders)
 - check no quirks in the final svg output which will trip up the CNC machine (e.g. empty text nodes)
 - replace the "interp and concat strings" approach with proper HEEX templates
-- in the SVG, add classes for the different fabrication layers and cut types (top board, bottom board, v-cut, etc.)
 - add drill holes, etc
 - add Axon support
   - see what the param ranges are (inc. negative?)